waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`path_trap_detector` Test (Completed):** Per Overwatch critique, testing this tool became the highest priority.
 After correcting several navigational hallucinations, I successfully reached Route 4 (west of Mt.
 Moon) and tested the tool on a valid ledge jump from (11, 11) to (11, 13).
 The tool correctly identified the ledge jump and accurately determined it was not a trap.
 The tool is now considered validated and functional.

 ## C. Agent & Tool Concepts
-- **`saffron_gym_maze_solver` (Concept):** A tool to solve the Saffron Gym teleporter maze.
+- **`saffron_gym_maze_solver` (Tool Concept):** A tool to solve the Saffron Gym teleporter maze.
 Per Overwatch critique, this is a computational task better suited for a tool than an agent.
 It will take the map layout and warp connections as input to deterministically calculate the correct sequence.

 ## D. Mt.
 Moon Navigation
 - **Two Entrances:** There are two entrances to Mt.
 Moon from Route 4.
 The western entrance at (19, 6) leads to an isolated, dead-end section.
 The eastern entrance at (25, 6) leads to the main cave system and the path forward to Cerulean City.